Derry (Stephen King): Kitchener Ironworks

 The Kitchener Ironworks was an ironworks outside of Derry.
 In 1906, despite every machine in the works having been shut completely down, the Ironworks inexplicably exploded, killing a group of 88 children and 102 total people who were participating in an Easter egg hunt.
 The tragedy was caused by It sabotaging the equipment, presumed to be responsible for eight missing bodies.
 This marked the beginning of the creature's 27-year hibernation period.
 It is at the ruins of the Kitchener Ironworks where a young Mike Hanlon first encounters It in the form of a giant bird in 1958.

-In the 2017 adaptation, Ben Hanscom first encounters It in the form of a headless child that was among the victims of the Kitchener Ironworks incident.
+In the 2017 adaptation, Ben Hanscom first encounters It in the form of a headless child who was among the victims of the Kitchener Ironworks incident, in the Derry Library.

-In 11/22/63, at the Kitchener Works in October 1958, Jake Epping encounters the monstrous It from the novel It.
-Jake finds a pile of gnawed bones and a tiny chewed collar with a bell on it inside a fallen chimney.
-From deep inside a large pipe, something moved and shuffled.
-It whispered in Jake's head, attempting to lure him inside.
+In 11/22/63, at the Kitchener Works in October 1958, Jake Epping encounters the It from the novel It.

 The Standpipe

 The Standpipe was a large water tower in Derry.
 In its earlier days, it remained unlocked so that patrons of an adjoining park could climb a spiral staircase around the tank to look out over Derry from the top.
 The Standpipe was closed to the public after several children drowned in the tank, most likely the fault of It.
 The Standpipe is where Stan Uris first encounters It, which takes the form of drowned children.

-After the grown-up Losers Club kills It in the second Ritual Of Chüd in 1985, a huge storm ensues, destroying many buildings and landmarks in Derry, including the Standpipe.
+After the grown-up Losers Club kills It in the second Ritual Of Chüd in 1985, a huge storm ensues, destroying the Standpipe and many buildings and landmarks in Derry.
 In Dreamcatcher, Mr. Gray drives to Derry to find the Standpipe, only to discover a memorial featuring a cast-bronze statue of two children and a plaque underneath, dedicated to the victims of the 1985 flood and of It.
 The plaque has been vandalized with graffiti reading "PENNYWISE LIVES".
 In 11/22/63, Jake Epping buys a pillow with a picture of the Standpipe on it.
 He hides a gun in it, the gun he uses to kill Frank Dunning.